laurenadachi/laurenadachi.github.io/index.md

             As we begin the process of making a new satellite, my team and I are working on a launch application to NASA that describes its mission and technical specifications and requirements.
         </li>
         <li>
-            Our next satellite's mission is to be 1) an interactive satellite that can display anyone's message in space and 2) test & inspect perovskite solar cells for the first time in space.
+            Our next satellite's mission is to be 1) an interactive satellite that can display anyone's message in space and 2) test perovskite solar cells for the first time in space.
         </li>
   </ul>